tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>A full URI preferably from among the type URIs specified in the DCMI Type Vocabulary, <a href="http://dublincore.org/documents/dcmi-type-vocabulary/#section-7-dcmi-type-vocabulary">http://dublincore.org/documents/dcmi-type-vocabulary/#section-7-dcmi-type-vocabulary</a>.
-Recommended terms are those URIs whose labels are Collection, StillImage, Sound, MovingImage, InteractiveResource, or Text (e.g. .
-Also recommended are the full URIs of ac:PanAndZoomImage, ac:3DStillImage, and ac: 3DMovingImage.
-Values MUST NOT be a string, but a URI with full namespace (e. g. from a controlled vocabulary.
-Implementers and communities of practice may determine whether specific controlled vocabularies must be used.
-If the resource is a Collection, this item does not identify what types of objects it may contain.
-Following the DC recommendations at <a href="http://purl.org/dc/dcmitype/Text">http://purl.org/dc/dcmitype/Text</a>, images of text should be with this URI.</td>
+			<td>The value of dcterms:type SHOULD be an IRI of any term from the DCMI Type Vocabulary, <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7">https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7</a> .
+In text-based systems (e.g. spreadsheets) the value MUST be an IRI with an unabbreviated namespace.
+Machine-readable systems MAY use any form of the IRI (e.g. compact URIs; CURIEs) that can be determined to be equivalent to the unabbreviated IRI.
+RECOMMENDED values for media items are those IRIs whose term names are "Collection", "StillImage", "Sound", "MovingImage", "InteractiveResource", and "Text".
+A Collection MUST be given a value of <a href="http://purl.org/dc/dcmitype/Collection">http://purl.org/dc/dcmitype/Collection</a>.
+Following the DC recommendations at <a href="http://purl.org/dc/dcmitype/Text">http://purl.org/dc/dcmitype/Text</a>, images of text SHOULD be given a value of <a href="http://purl.org/dc/dcmitype/Text">http://purl.org/dc/dcmitype/Text</a> for dcterms:type.
+A value for at least one of dc:type and dcterms:type MUST be supplied in an Audubon Core record but when feasible, supplying both can make the metadata more widely useful.
+The values of dc:type and dcterms:type SHOULD designate the same type, but in case of ambiguity dcterms:type prevails.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Following the DC recommendations for the Text type, <a href="http://purl.org/dc/terms/DCMIType">http://purl.org/dc/terms/DCMIType</a>, images of text should be given as <a href="http://purl.org/dc/dcmitype/Text">http://purl.org/dc/dcmitype/Text</a> when given as a URI.
-See also the entry for dc:type in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
+			<td>If the resource is a Collection, this term does not identify what types of objects it may contain.
+See also the entry for dc:type in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
-Labels have no effect on information discovery and are only suggestions.
-At least one of dc:type and dcterms:type must be supplied but, when feasible, supplying both may make the metadata more widely useful.
-The values of each should designate the same type, but in case of ambiguity dcterms:type prevails.</td>
+Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>